 Commercial producers finely strain their milks to eliminate sediment, since their products have a lengthy shelf life.
 You may decide to not strain at all, especially if you’re pouring your homemade milk over cereal.
 Leaving your milk unstrained leaves in the fiber and delivers better nutrition.
 Just shake thoroughly before pouring.

 When you’re ready to take your homemade vegan dairy operation more seriously, there are cookbooks devoted entirely to the subject.
-Miyoko Schinner’s The Homemade Vegan Pantry features excellent recipes for almond milk, oat milk, and soy milk.
+Miyoko Schinner’s The Homemade Vegan Pantry features excellent recipes for almond, oat, and soy milk.
 Also consider picking up a copy of The Vegan Dairy by Catherine Atkinson.

 Almond Milk Brands: